-History of Kombucha
+The History of Kombucha

-The Kombucha Culture, frequently and commonly referred to as a mushroom, is a symbiotic colony of yeast and bacteria or “SCOBY” for short,
+Kombucha history a culture in motion.
+Frequently and commonly referred to as a mushroom, It is actually not a mushroom kombucha is a symbiotic colony of yeast and bacteria or “SCOBY” for short,

 The ingredients are allowed to “ferment”, usually from 7-10 days.
 The resulting beverage contains dozens of elements, many of which are known to promote healing for a variety of conditions.

 Kombucha History and why it remains popular after thousands of years.